lagbolt/catalog-errors/README.md

 ## The lib folder

 This contains a number of libraries used by the console applications.
-The console applications in this folder will find it automatically, but you'll need some configuration for the applications inside the LC folder.
+The console applications in this folder will find it automatically.
+The applications inside the LC folder will find it because of the symbolic link inside that folder.

 ## A note about the console applications